rcastro-ai/Enterprise-Spam-Detection-Methodology/README.md

 * **Strategy:** Canary rollout (initial small user group) followed by full integration into the email gateway.

-* **Maintenance:** Established a feedback loop via "Report Spam" buttons for continuous model retraining.
+* **Maintenance:** Established a feedback loop via "Report Spam" and "Not Spam" buttons for continuous model retraining.